SharezoneApp/sharezone-app/CONTRIBUTING.md

 5. Restart your terminal

 ### Clone this repository
-Before you can close this repository, you need to install [git](https://git-scm.com/).
+Before you can clone this repository, you need to install [git](https://git-scm.com/).
 After installing `git`, run this command:

 ```sh
 git clone https://github.com/SharezoneApp/sharezone-app.git